-The aim was to do a once weekly post…more than this, and I run the risk of being accused by Fiona of becoming obsessed with this new blog thing.
+The aim was to do a once weekly post – more than this, and I run the risk of being accused by Fiona of becoming obsessed with this new blog thing.
 More to the point, when can I snatch computer access time, to upload or write it?
-On this latter topic, my answer is sneaking on first thing in the morning after preparing and resizing images last thing at night, to stretch the days, and not eat into valuable outside time when it’s dry, but I decided it was worth slotting in another blog after a lovely sunny period yesterday, when the temperatures rose into double figures, the wind was light, and the garden decided to stir itself, after the recent cold.
-This won’t be real spring, we often get snow in April, but with the sun higher, and the days longer, it confirms that the worst is behind us.
+On this latter topic, my answer is sneaking on first thing in the morning after preparing and resizing images last thing at night, to stretch the days, and not eating into valuable outside time when it’s dry.
+But I decided it was worth slotting in another blog after a lovely sunny period yesterday, when the temperatures rose into double figures, the wind was light, and the garden decided to stir itself after the recent cold.
+This won’t be real spring, we often get snow in April, but with the sun higher and the days longer, it confirms that the worst is behind us.
 But enough words, at last some pictures of more colour in the garden.
-The Hellebores ( hybridus or orientalis ), we’re not that fussy with names, are en masse stunning at this time of the year, and quite easy to grow from seed, in an area with part shade,
+The Hellebores (hybridus or orientalis ), we’re not that fussy with names, are en masse stunning at this time of the year and quite easy to grow from seed in an area with part shade,

 and lots of leaf litter.
 I know that most hold their flowerheads down, but even from that angle they’re beautiful.
 We really can’t have too many, and I even tend to shift them around into colour groups, choosing wet weather at this time of the year to do so :

 I started the day by burning 2 bonfires of piles of garden prunings, and the top growth of a Scot’s pine that had fallen across our access track with the heavy weight of snow on Boxing Day.
 As the flames took hold, and dense white smoke rose from the pine needles, before the temperatures rose, a moth struggled out from the tangle of shifted branches.
 I was able to help it on its way to safety – one of my favourites, a beautiful leaf like Early Thorn Moth.